l33tn00b/mcserver_velocity/README.md

 ## Paper as server
 Stupid does.
 Just dump it in a directory below the user's home.
-Repeat for each individual server you might want to run.
+Repeat for each individual server you might want to run using differently named directories below user home.
 - download and install Paper: https://docs.papermc.io/paper/getting-started
 - create dir for each server, install there
   - ```cd ~```